gitname/sediment-api/README.md

    (c) [filter out](https://fastapi.tiangolo.com/tutorial/response-model/#fastapi-data-filtering)
    the `_id` field from the API response.
 Item (a) would happen in `parser.py` and items (b) and (c) would happen in `server.py`.
 Items (a) and (c) are already happening, but not via a Pydantic model.
-2. Update the parser to strip leading and trailing whitespace from the values extracted from the CSV file (i.e. `" 1.23 " → "1.23"`).
-3. Update the parser so the call to `insert_many` is in a `try` block.
+2. Update the parser so the call to `insert_many` is in a `try` block.
 Currently, trying to insert a sample whose `Study_Code` and `Sample_ID` (together) match those of an existing sample, causes `pymongo` to raise a [`pymongo.errors.BulkWriteError`](https://pymongo.readthedocs.io/en/stable/api/pymongo/errors.html#pymongo.errors.BulkWriteError) exception because the collection has a "unique" index consisting of those two fields.
 Since that exception is not being caught anywhere, the parser crashes.
-4. Resolve the inconsistency between (a) the presence of an API endpoint that returns a sample specified by its `Sample_ID` alone and (b) the absence of a "unique" index on that field alone.
+3. Resolve the inconsistency between (a) the presence of an API endpoint that returns a sample specified by its `Sample_ID` alone and (b) the absence of a "unique" index on that field alone.
 Currently, a collection can contain multiple records having the same `Sample_ID` value, as long as their `Study_Code` values differ from one another.